Norwegian language courses and programmes - Tromsø Campus

 Courses at advanced level III are offered in form of an intensive day course (one semester).
 The course is offered both in the spring and autumn semester.

-The number of applicants exceeds by far the number of places available.
-A qualifying examination at the beginning of each semester decides therefore about final admission.
+The number of applicants exceeds by far the number of places available, and a qualifying examination at the beginning of each semester decides final admission.

 Admission to this course does not give the right to student visa or extension of residence permit in Norway.